Jahn16/pspm/docs/quick-start.md

 ## Run Command

-!!! warning
+> [!WARNING]
-    This will only work for binaries installed inside the virtualenv, like your project script To run commands using `pspm` use the `spm run` command.
+> This will only work for binaries installed inside the virtualenv, like your project script To run commands using `pspm` use the `spm run` command.
 This will automatically read your `.env` file

 ```